310mc/https-310mc.github.io-tl/source/_posts/aquarium/dream_together.md

 It looks like they put all the big crabs and deep-sea fish and any other sci-fi-like marine animals in there, so it’s like you’ve “Stepped into a planet completely different from Earth,” or so it says.

-I think no one’s been approaching it, probably because it’s kinda eerie.
+I think no one’s been approaching it, probably ‘cause it’s kinda eerie.

 So if we go over there, we may get to be all alone together~ Wanna go and see?